 Rackham Susan Lipschutz, Margaret Ayers Host and Anna Olcott Smith Awards

 The Susan Lipschutz Fund for Women Graduate Students was established to honor the memory of Dr. Susan Lipschutz, former Senior Associate Dean of the Graduate School and Associate Provost for Academic Affairs.
-Many people in the University community esteemed Susan Lipschutz as a valued colleague, mentor, and friend, and as an advocate committed to the support of women students as they pursued their doctoral degrees.
+Many people in the university community esteemed Susan Lipschutz as a valued colleague, mentor, and friend, and as an advocate committed to the support of women students as they pursued their doctoral degrees.
 The Susan Lipschutz Fund recognizes and supports promising women scholars.

 Margaret Ayers Host received a Rackham degree in 1942.
 She studied at Oxford, was President of the Alumni Association, Chair of the Alumnae Council, member of the Board in Control of Intercollegiate Athletics, and a member of the Rackham Board of Governors.
 The Margaret Ayers Host Award was established to honor her remarkable contributions as a woman scholar and to the University of Michigan community.